UniMelb online learning transition leaves students and staff without support20 March 2020

 The email said this is because the classes “will be discussing topics that may be considered sensitive and may pose risks for students”.

-This transition to online learning is a massive task for the University’s teaching staff.
+The transition to online learning means students such as Wei can continue studying remotely, but it has been a massive challenge for the University’s teaching staff.

-Following a rally organised by the NTEU on Monday, the University agreed to give paid sick leave to casual staff required to self-isolate.
-In a video posted to the NTEU’s Facebook, Kunkler said the University has agreed to pay casual staff for any additional hours they spend transitioning classes online.
+Following a rally organised by the NTEU on March 16, the University agreed to give paid sick leave to casual staff required to self-isolate.
+In a video posted to the NTEU’s Facebook, Mr Kunkler said the University has agreed to pay casual staff for any additional hours they spend transitioning classes online.

-Kunkler told Farrago the University hasn’t been transparent with staff or the NTEU about what will happen if there is an entire campus shutdown.
+However, Kunkler said the University had not been transparent with staff or the NTEU about what will happen if there is an entire campus shutdown.

 “The staff are coming to the NTEU because they’re not getting information from the University, and that’s only adding to their panic.”